prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ### 0.1 Verify virtualization and hypervisor

-Minikube needs hardware virtualization (Intel VT‑x / AMD‑V) enabled in BIOS, and Docker Desktop on Windows usually relies on WSL2, which also requires virtualization support.[web:30]
+Minikube needs hardware virtualization (Intel VT‑x / AMD‑V) enabled in BIOS, and Docker Desktop on Windows usually relies on WSL2, which also requires virtualization support.

 1. Open **Command Prompt** as **Administrator**.
 2. Run: